 Before You Go

 Parking: There is a charged car park at Silchester Roman Town, not managed by English Heritage.
-The site is about a ten minute walk from the car park.
-Please note, there is no car parking available at the Amphitheatre, visitors should park at the main car park.
+The site is about a ten-minute walk from the car park.
+Please note that there is no car parking available at the amphitheatre so visitors should park at the main car park.

 Dogs: Dogs on leads are welcome.

 Why not travel to historic Farnham to view the impressive motte and shell keep of a castle founded in 1138 by Henry of Blois, Bishop of Winchester.
 The castle is about a 45-minute drive from Silchester and tours of the Bishop's Palace are available on Wednesday afternoons for an additional fee.